StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 45 rows in set (0.00 sec)
 ```

-It can be observed that the value of `rollup` section in the query profile is now `store_amt`, which is the synchronized materialized view you have built.
-That means this query has hit the synchronized materialized view.
+It can be observed that the value of `rollup` section in the query profile is now `store_amt`, which is the synchronous materialized view you have built.
+That means this query has hit the synchronous materialized view.

-## Show synchronized materialized views
+## Show synchronous materialized views

-You can execute DESC \<tbl_name\> ALL to check the schema of a table and its subordinate synchronized materialized views.
+You can execute DESC \<tbl_name\> ALL to check the schema of a table and its subordinate synchronous materialized views.

 ```Plain
 MySQL > DESC sales_records ALL;